jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 * **Require login for shared files** – Recipients must sign in to view shared items, ensuring that access is tracked and controlled.
 * **Disable external sharing of home directories** – Prevents users from sharing their personal home folders externally to avoid inadvertent data exposure.
-* **Enable internal share URLs** – Allows the system to create share links that only work for authenticated internal users, facilitating collaboration within the organisation.
+* **Enable internal share URLs** – Allows the system to generate share links using the worker node’s internal URL representation.
+Many companies have separate internal and external DNS names for the same server, so an internal link avoids exposing external DNS names.
 * **Disable public links** – Blocks creation of anonymous public links to ensure that all shares are authenticated.
 * **Show or hide guest user options** – Determines whether share dialogs include options to invite guests, letting administrators restrict guest account creation.
+* **Hide user and guest lists in sharing dialogs** – Conceals the lists of internal users and guests when creating shares, protecting privacy in organisations with large directories.
+    * **Require approval for external guest accounts** – Enforces an administrator review process for guest invitations; external guests cannot access shared content until an admin approves the invitation.

 **File Locking** – configure distributed locking rules.
 Enable check‑in/check‑out, define automatic unlock time‑outs and allow forced unlocks.
 The detailed view may span multiple screens.